apivideo/api.video-php-client/docs/Api/CaptionsApi.md

 ## get()

-Display a caption for a video in a specific language.
+Retrieve a caption for a video in a specific language.
 If the language is available, the caption is returned.
-Otherwise, you will get a response indicating the caption was not found.
+Otherwise, you will get a error indicating the caption was not found.

 Tutorials that use the [captions endpoint](https://api.video/blog/endpoints/captions).

 ### Arguments